 In the case of "regular" homework this would be work that teachers would give each week and may well be subject to a follow-up letter from school should it not be undertaken.
-It would also consist of the work that would fit into section G of the schools section and section F of the Parents section of the Home - School agreement.

-This homework will focus on literacy and numeracy skills.
+This homework will focus on literacy and numeracy skills in the main, but other subject areas may have homework also when appropriate.
 Daily reading should continue even if another piece of homework is given.
 Homework may be written, reading, maths sheets or games.